NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Lumen calculates direct and indirect lighting for these surface positions, including sky lighting.
 For example, light bouncing diffusely off a surface picks up the color of that surface and reflects the colored light onto other nearby surfaces, also known as color bleed.
 Diffuse bounces are infinite, but Lumen Scene only covers 200 meters (m) from the camera position (when using software ray tracing).
-For the fullest potential of Lumen, it is recommended to use hardware-accelerated ray tracing, but this raises a question whether Lumen's success lies with its software innovation or purely from the utilization of new features provided by the latest hardware of graphics cards.
+For the fullest potential of Lumen, it is recommended to use hardware-accelerated ray tracing, which raises a question how much of a Lumen's success lies with its software innovation as opposed to just the utilization of new features provided by the latest hardware of graphics cards.

 Nanite is a Level Of Detail (LOD) system.
 "A Nanite mesh is still essentially a triangle mesh at its core with a lot of level of detail and compression applied to its data."
 [41]
 Nanite can handle orders of magnitude more triangles and instances than is possible for traditionally rendered geometry.